How Many Sexualities Are There?

 Demiromantics are people who need to form an emotional connection before they can become romantically attracted to someone.

 No, it’s not someone who’s attracted to mermaids.
 Though, I’m sure there’s a term for that somewhere out there.
-A finsexual is someone who is attracted to women and all forms of femininity.
+A finsexual is someone who is attracted to people who are feminine in nature (hence FIN) .

-Someone who is attracted to people with the same gender identity as their own.
+Someone who is attracted to people with the same sex and or gender identity as their own.

 This, unsurprisingly, is a grey area.
 Someone who is grey-romantic lies in the middle of aromantic and romantic.

-Someone who is attracted to the same gender.
+Someone who is attracted to the opposite sex and or gender.

 Someone who is romantically attracted to the opposite gender but seeks no physical intimacy.